-In the United States alone, the tobacco companies spend $8.82 billion a year – $24 million a day – to market their products, much of it on price discounts that make cigarettes more appealing and affordable to kids.
+In the United States alone, the tobacco companies spend $9.5 billion a year – $1 million every hour – to market their products, much of it in ways that make cigarettes more appealing and affordable to kids.
 They spend millions more on lobbying and political contributions aimed at defeating tobacco taxes, smoke-free laws and other measures to reduce tobacco use.

 The 2012 U.S. Surgeon General’s Report, Preventing Tobacco Use Among Youth and Young Adults, found conclusively that tobacco marketing causes kids to start and continue using tobacco products.
 The report found that the scientific evidence "consistently and coherently points to the intentional marketing of tobacco products to youth as being a cause of young people's tobacco use."